What to do next

 During these years, I journeyed with many people - especially young people and students - as they explored their vocation.
 Vocations that have led them to social work, scientific research, ordination, accredited pastoral work, teaching and the religious life to name but a few.

 I moved to the Diocese of Derby in autumn 2018 after marrying Andy, who works for Rolls-Royce.
+I then unexpectedly found myself Interim Minister at St Alkmund’s for two years, journeying with this amazing church through a time of challenge and transition.

-Please feel free to contact me to chat about God, life - and that niggling thought that won't go away!
+Please feel free to contact me to chat about God, life, - and that niggling thought that won't go away!

 Hello.
 For me, the journey is what is important.